FreeloaderWTF/www.freeloader.wtf/README.md

 Freeloader.WTF
 ==============

-A website of annoying files to send to freeloaders.
+A website of annoying things to do to freeloaders.

 ## To Do